nextgendancecamp/nextgendancecamp.github.io/index.md

 ---
 layout: default
 ---
 ## Thanks for making Next Gen Dance Camp 2018 a success!
-Stay tuned for information about 2019 here.
+We will return October 2020.
+Stay tuned for details!

 ### What is this event?